gilleswaeber/ctrl2fn/README.md

 Some keyboards seem not to register both <kbd>Ctrl</kbd> keys when pressed simultaneously.
 This is a hardware problem.

-## Dependencies
+## Installation
-It depends on the [Interception Tools](https://gitlab.com/interception/linux/tools) but can be used on any Linux+X11/Wayland.
+This depends on the [Interception Tools](https://gitlab.com/interception/linux/tools) and can be used on any Linux with Wayland, X11 or in the terminal.

-## Building
+Build:
 ```sh
 git clone git@github.com:gilleswaeber/ctrl2fn.git
 cd ctrl2fn